No Products in the Cart

 Good match for: Crossovers, half-tons, or ¾-tons that rarely tow heavy; suburban stop-and-go; low noise priority.

-Trailering changes everything: longer stops, repeated decel, and sustained heat on Utah’s grades.
+Trailering changes everything: longer stops, repeated deceleration, and sustained heat on Utah’s grades.
 Stability beats cleanliness here.
+Semi-metallic are best brake pads for mountain driving, hands down.

 Pads: Semi-metallic or severe-duty/fleet compounds.